adlrocha/ipfs-bootcamp/README.md

 in (leaving the rest for future reference).
 - If there is a specific topic or question I don't know, I'll take it as a home assignment, find the solution, and give it to you the next day.
+- If something doesn't work, one step has changed, or there has been an update, file an issue and/or a PR.
+- You have questions/ideas/suggestions?
+Open a [discussion](https://github.com/adlrocha/ipfs-bootcamp/discussions) topic.
 - 1h sessions with 15 min break or 2h sessions with 30 min break?